onato/onato.github.io/_posts/pages/2014-05-07-about_onato.md

 ![Me](/images/icons/me.png){: .aligncenter}

 ## Me
 In the 90s, I developed call center and customer relationship management applications for large multinational clients.
-At the turn of the century, I worked in the craziness of the dot com bubble.
-After the crash, I studied design whilst working in the web development and media art branches.
-In 2005, I founded Fluid Forms, a design studio with online distribution of mass-customized products.
-In 2010, I began developing mobile applications full-time.
+At the turn of the century, I worked in the fast-paced environment of the dot com bubble.
+Following the crash, I pursued my interest in design and gained further expertise in web development and media art.
+In 2005, I founded Fluid Forms, a design studio specializing in online distribution of mass-customized products.
+Since 2010, I have been fully dedicated to developing mobile applications.

 </div>

 <div class="one_half column last" markdown="1">